 1981-D Susan B Anthony Dollar Value

-The Denver facility produced 3,250,000 pieces, all released through mint sets.
-In MS65 and above, the 1981-D appears more frequently than the 1981-P or 1981-S. This sourcing difference shows in certified populations and current availability.
+The Denver facility produced 3,250,000 pieces — the second-lowest mintage among all Susan B. Anthony business strikes — all released exclusively through 1981 Uncirculated Mint Sets.
+In MS65 and above, the 1981-D appears more frequently in certified populations than the 1981-P or 1981-S.

-A single MS68 specimen—the finest certified—sold for $2,938 at Heritage Auctions in January 2017.
-That grade holds terminal status with no examples graded higher at either major service.
+A single MS68 specimen — the finest certified at either major service — sold for $2,938 at Heritage Auctions in January 2017.
+That grade holds terminal status, meaning no example from either PCGS or NGC has ever graded higher.

-Current retail asking prices place MS67 specimens near $375 (near 120 coins certified), MS66 at $65, and MS64at $18.
-These figures reflect the coin’s position within the three 1981 issues, with Denver specimens appearing more frequently in higher grades than Philadelphia or San Francisco examples.
+Current retail prices place MS67 specimens near $375 (approximately 120 coins certified), MS66 around $65, and MS64 near $18.
+These figures reflect the 1981-D’s position as the most obtainable of the three 1981 issues in gem condition.

-The 1981-D functions differently in the market than the other two 1981 variants.
-Collectors assembling three-coin 1981 sets typically source the Denver piece first, then allocate remaining budget toward the scarcer Philadelphia and San Francisco examples where high-grade populations run tighter.
+Collectors assembling three-coin 1981 sets typically source the Denver piece first, then allocate remaining budget toward the scarcer Philadelphia and San Francisco examples where high-grade populations are tighter.
+The 1981-D functions as the “gateway” issue into the 1981 key date group.

 1981-D Susan B Anthony Dollar Price/Grade Chart